tzarick/adventure-box/README.md

 # adventure-box

-A box that only opens when it arrives at specific geographic coordinates
+A box that only opens/unlocks when it arrives at specific geographic coordinates